Director Cheatle Resigns And State Police Testimony

 We're not lead, baby.

-I don't think the Federal agencies have the ability to be with bandwidth to be able to have this event without coordinated effort with local law enforcement.
+I don't think the federal agencies have the ability with bandwidth to be able to have this event without coordinated effort with local law enforcement.

-And Mr. Yows, we've uh corresponded about the job is to be the uniform presence, guys in the last 20 seconds I have.
+And, Mr. Yose, we've corresponded about in the last 20 seconds I have.

 The United States Secret Service established and managed the primary command post.